 Off-Campus Resources

-Student Outreach and Support provides this list of third-party resources as a courtesy to students, but does not specifically approve or endorse any of the companies or services listed.
-It is important for students to read and understand any agreements involved in utilizing any of the listed resources.
-The university does not make and expressly disclaims any warranty, guarantee, or promise of any listed third-party company or resource.
-Students are under no obligation to use the resources listed.
+Student Outreach and Support provides this list of third-party resources as a courtesy to students but does not endorse any of the companies or services listed.
+Students should read and understand any agreements involved in using these resources.
+The university disclaims any warranty, guarantee, or promise regarding these third-party resources.
+Students are not obligated to use the resources listed.

 Well-being Wheel